michalgrochowski/new-project-boilerplate/README.md

 Also included are normalize.css and latest jQuery.

 With this boilerplate I recommend using Scss with Flexbox and BEM, but you are free to change whatever you want.
-There are already few Scss rules by default so you can build on that, but feel free to delete everything and start from scratch hovewer you want.
+There are already few Scss rules by default so you can build on that, but feel free to delete everything and start from scratch however you want.

 Included Scss mixins:
 - <code>flex-row</code> - display: flex and flex-direction: row.